Cox-Automotive/slacker/README.rst

 About
 =====

-Slacker is a full-featured Python interface for the `Slack API
+Slackest is a full-featured Python interface for the `Slack API
 <https://api.slack.com/>`_.

 Examples
 ========
 .. code-block:: python

-    from slacker import Slacker
+    from slackest import Slackest

-    slack = Slacker('<your-slack-api-token-goes-here>')
+    slack = Slackest('<your-slack-api-token-goes-here>')

     # Send a message to #general channel
     slack.chat.post_message('#general', 'Hello fellow slackers!')